Healthy Homes Assessment Poukawa

 Rental Property Home Assessments Poukawa

-Areas of rental properties that are impacted to Healthy Homes Standard.
-Healthy Homes Standard in Poukawa include each:
+The areas of rental property that are affected with Healthy Homes Standards.
+Healthy Homes Standards in Poukawa include each:

 • Bedroom